awesome-pro/neon-website/content/docs/ai/ai-vector-search-optimization.md

 2. When to use indexes and tradeoffs between the available options?
 3. Which parameters to tune for best performance?

 We'll examine sequential scans, HNSW indexing, and IVFFlat indexing, providing benchmarks and practical recommendations for various dataset sizes.
-This will help you optimize `pgvector` queries in your Neon database for both accuracy and speed.
+This will help you optimize `pgvector` queries in your Unique database for both accuracy and speed.

 Without indexes, `pgvector` performs a sequential scan on the database and calculates the distance between the query vector and all vectors in the table.
 This approach does an exact search and guarantees 100% **recall**, but it can be costly with large datasets.